valentinenyongesa/arbitrary-precision-calculator/README.md

 ## Contributing
 Contributions are welcome!
 If you have suggestions for improving the functionality or code clarity, feel free to submit a pull request.

-## License
-This project is open source and available under the MIT License.
-See the [LICENSE](LICENSE) file for more information.

 ## Author
 Developed by Valentine Nyongesa
 Contact: valentinenyongesa94@gmail.com